nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 located in `output/site/`.
 The file  `output/site/index.html` is the main entry point.

-## Building the site locally for testing
+## Optional: Building the site locally for testing

-The steps required to build and deploy the testing version of the Use Case Library are as follows:
+The Use Case Library uses [Uncle Archie](https://github.com/dcppc/uncle-archie), (a home-brewed continuous integration server for pull request checks and push-to-deploy functionality) to deploy a test version of the website.
+Thus, you do not _need_ to build the tes site locally.
+However, the steps required to build and deploy the testing version of the Use Case Library are as follows:

 1. Clone a local copy of this repo
 1. Set up a virtual environment